chimericdream/worldofpannotia.com/src/_special_abilities/polymorph.md

   description: |
     Magic can cause creatures and characters to change their shapes &ndash; sometimes against their will, but usually to gain an advantage.
 Polymorphed creatures retain their own minds but have new physical forms.

-    The _polymorph_ spell defines the general polymorph effect.
+    The {% spell_link polymorph %} spell defines the general polymorph effect.

     Since creatures do not change types, a slaying or bane weapon designed to kill or harm creatures of a specific type affects those creatures even if they are polymorphed.
 Likewise, a creature polymorphed into the form of a creature of a different type is not subject to slaying and bane effects directed at that type of creature.